Coderdotnew/intro_web_apps_dgm/03_class/01_conditionals/README.md

 Control flow is critical to coding efficient programs that only run certain conditions depending on whether or not a condition is true.

 # ruby_conditionals
 There is specific syntax to implement control flow into your Ruby program.
-We are going to start small and then build up to some pretty complex programs dependent upon control flow
+We are going to start small and then build up to some pretty complex programs dependent upon control flow.
 ```ruby
 if (condition)
     # code